Drakaniia/ESP32AirQualityMonitor/BRIDGE_SETUP.md

-# Air Quality Monitor - MQTT Bridge Setup
+# Combustible Gas Monitor - MQTT Bridge Setup

-This project allows you to connect an ESP32 air quality monitor to a web dashboard using MQTT as the communication protocol.
+This project allows you to connect an ESP32 combustible gas monitor to a web dashboard using MQTT as the communication protocol.

 ## Architecture

 The system consists of:
-1. ESP32 device with MQ-135 sensor
+1. ESP32 device with MQ-2 sensor
 2. MQTT broker (using public broker mqtt://broker.hivemq.com)
 3. MQTT to HTTP bridge (this component)
 4. Web dashboard (Next.js application)